Mario Balotelli transfer news: Why no one wants to buy controversial striker | Goal.com

 Other reports, however, say that demands of a €4m annual salary put the French club off.

-But now, among reports of those high wage demands that could hinder the pursuit of Italian clubs, Flamengo have emerged as front-runners for his signature in what would be a significant step down for a player who is still just 29 years old.
+But now, along with Brescia, Flamengo have emerged as front-runners for his signature in what would be a significant step down for a player who is still just 29 years old.

 Having hit the headlines for the wrong reasons as recently as last month though - paying a man €2000 to drive a scooter into the sea - perhaps the potential step down comes later than expected for a player whose reckless reputation has overshadowed his undeniable talent for many years.